Clown-nerd/Clown-nerd/README.md

 ### 👨‍💻 About Me

+- 🎓 I’m currently a **First-Year Computer Science Student** at Kasarani TVC.
 - 🔐 I’m deeply interested in **Cybersecurity**, Ethical Hacking, and Data Engineering.
 - 🐧 **Linux** is my daily driver (customizing GNOME is a hobby).
+- 💼 I’m currently working on building my portfolio and learning **C++, React, & TypeScript**.
+- 🧟 Fun fact: I'm a huge fan of zombie movies and collecting vintage tech.

 ### 🛠️ Languages & Tools